 Guided Tour in Palacio Real in Madrid

-Getting there: Make sure to check for the best flight deals on Flight comparison-Sites like Skyscanner.
+Getting there: Make sure to check for the best flight deals on Flight comparison sites like Skyscanner.

 Transport on-site: By train (regional trains or AVE high-speed train), long-distance bus, or car